Now if you have decided to become a book editor, you’ve made a great choice as there are many advantages and many successful editors.

 Refer to these manuals often as you write or edit to improve your grasp of spelling, punctuation, and stylistic rules.

 As an editor, you will not be doing much writing.
 But you should, whenever time permits, write something.

 Using this technique you can understand the situation a writer wants to describe as some writers intentionally make mistakes, put unnecessary punctuation, use some words which are not even present in the dictionary, etc.

-So as an editor you may think it as a mistake.
-And if you edit these mistakes you may change the picture what a writer wants to present to its readers.
+So as an editor you may think it is a mistake.
+And if you edit these mistakes you may change the picture of what a writer wants to present to their readers.